aws/aws-lc/README.md

 * Fedora 31
 * Windows Server 10

-If you use another OS and would like to make sure we maintain support please open an issue to discuss adding it to our CI.
+If you use another OS and would like to make sure we maintain support, please open an issue to discuss adding it to our CI.

 ### CPU Compatibility